johnshew/NagbotOnGraph/notes.md

 # Work Items

+* P0 - for a given user, store their channels in an open extension.

 * P1 - api/v1.0/tasks/id - returns json for task - (done)

 * P1 - For "nag marked" incomplete tasks send notifications to associated bot channels according to policy.
 Need a simple policy and last nag time. (almost done)